 Serving Suggestions for Beef Braciole

-Because of it’s Italian roots, this easy Italian recipe is traditionally served over some sort of pasta.
-I recommend this one, because I love the added color it brings to the plate!
+Because of it is Italian roots, this easy Italian recipe is traditionally served over some sort of pasta.

 If you have time and you own a pasta roller, make homemade pasta from scratch!